matthewhall78/hello-world/resume.md

 ## Sr. Scrum Master:
 ### Information, Innovation & Technology Division, Strategic Initiatives and Business Transformation Branch, Development and Digital Services Section – Oct 2016 to Present

+- Premier Awards:
+	* 2017 Regional Finalist in the Category of Innovation
+		- For my contributions towards the introduction of Agile methods in the Information Management Branch
+	* 2018 Finalist in the Category of Innovation
+		- For my contributions towards the successful implementation of the Continuous Service Improvement Lab
 - Transportation Fuels Reporting System (Oct 2016 to present)
 	* Transitioned the project from a Waterfall development methodology to an Agile methodology
 	* Created prototypes with the Product Owner